wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-using-containerized-app.md

     - Use an existing RabbitMQ instance or start a new [RabbitMQ](https://www.rabbitmq.com/download.html) instance.
 The instance should be accessible via the internet.
 Obtain the `username`, `host`, `password`, and `vhost` from the RabbitMQ instance to use later as environment variables.

 !!! tip "RabbitMQ instance"
-    You can easily set up RabbitMQ instances by utilizing services like [CloudAMQP](https://www.cloudamqp.com/).
+    You can use a service such as [CloudAMQP](https://www.cloudamqp.com/) to easily set up a RabbitMQ instance.

 ## Step 1: Create the integration component

-Let's create the integration component by following the steps given below:
+Follow the steps given below to create the integration component:

 1. Go to [https://console.choreo.dev/ipaas](https://console.choreo.dev/ipaas) and sign in to the Choreo Console.